florisvb/alkali_flies_of_mono_lake/README.md

 All of the code is contained in this repository, but we depend on the repos listed above in "what you need to run our analysis".
 Git clone this repo.

 ## Making the data automatically accessible to the analysis
+We ran our analysis on several different computers, so to keep track of everything, we created a python package that points to the data and figure template locations.
+In order to run our analysis, you will need to add your machine and local paths to this repository.

-In mono_paper_locations/mono_paper_locations, create a duplicate of data_locations_analysiscavetech_organized.py.
-Edit the file so that the paths correspond to the data
+In `mono_paper_locations/mono_paper_locations`, create a duplicate of `data_locations_analysiscavetech_organized.py`, e.g. `data_locations_yourname.py`.
+Edit the file so that the paths correspond to the data locations on your machine.
+Next, you will need to create an environmental variable called `mono_paper_locations` (e.g. type `export mono_paper_locations mono_paper_yourname` in any terminal window in which you plan to run our code, or add that to your .bashrc).
+Add an `elif` statement to the `__init__.py` file in `mono_paper_locations` that matches, for example, `mono_paper_yourname` to  `data_locations_yourname.py` as in the other if and elif statements.

+In `mono_paper_locations/mono_paper_locations`, edit the file `figure_template_locations.py`, so that the paths match your system.

+Install the package (from `mono_paper_locations` type `python setup.py install`).

 ## Processing raw data
 Raw data is saved as .bag files, which contain raw force measurements, lvdt, and movie images, all time-synced.
 See http://wiki.ros.org/ROS/Tutorials/Recording%20and%20playing%20back%20data

 Our first step was to manually segment the data into the portions where the fly is entering the water, stable and submerged, or exiting the water.
 We did this using a pyqtgraph gui.
 You can view our segments for data (and change them!) as follows:

-Directory: raw_analysis
+* Directory: raw_analysis
-Command: [code]python align_force_data.py --file=FILENAME.bag[/code]
+* Command: `python align_force_data.py --file=FILENAME.bag`

-(to change the selection, drag the vertical lines, and click save)
+To change the selection, drag the vertical lines, and click save.
 These time segments are saved (along with mean and std values) in a pickle file associated with each filename.

 Calibration data was preprocessed in a similar way; we selected stable segments of before, during, and after calibration weight placement and used the mean values of these segments to determine the calibration for each fly, which is also saved as a separate pickle file.

-Directory: raw_analysis
+* Directory: raw_analysis
-Command: [code]python extract_calibration_data.py --file=FILENAME.bag[/code]
+* Command: `python extract_calibration_data.py --file=FILENAME.bag`

+## Installing the analysis

+Install the following analysis packages within this repository (`python setup.py install`)
+* gcms_analysis
+* mono_analysis

-##
+## Running the analysis

+In each "figure" folder (except figure1) there is a make_figureX.py file.
+Run this file (`python ./make_figureX.py`) to rerun the analysis and update the associated svg figure files in that directory.
+You can use this to trace backwards our analysis, most of which can be found in mono_analysis/plot_raw_traces.py